CP1404/Practicals/prac_03/README.md

     have not used GitHub at all yet.
-    We could do this as many times as we want, and we could open previous versions of our files through the Version Control tool window in PyCharm.
+    We could do this as many times as we want, and we could open previous versions of our files through the Version Control tool window in PyCharm or via a Terminal.

 10. Now time for **GitHub**!
+    Choose **Git > GitHub > Share Project on GitHub**
-    Choose **VCS > Import into Version Control > Share Project on GitHub** Enter your GitHub username and password and press Enter
+    or **VCS > Import into Version Control > Share Project on GitHub**
+    Enter your GitHub username and password and press Enter.
     Do not enter a master password, just **Cancel** this.
 You never *need* to use this master password facility in PyCharm.
     Enter a brief description of the repo, leave it public (don't tick Private) and **Share** it.